How learning a new language helps brain development? What happens to your brain when you learn a new language? Here...

 Yet as you might have noticed, both versions are quite different.
-One using the positive version of the modal verb ‘could’ [could] and the other using the negative [couldn’t].
+One uses the positive version of the modal verb ‘could’ [could] and the other uses the negative [couldn’t].
 So, which is correct?

 Unfortunately, there’s no straight answer.
 It depends on whether you’re focusing on learning US English or British English.